Homological mirror symmetry for generalized Greene-Plesser mirrors: Introduction

-It was explained in \cite{Sheridan2017} that the relative Fukaya category of a Calabi--Yau submanifold of a toric variety is automatically versal (for K\"ahler forms which are restricted from the ambient toric variety), so long as one can rule out deformation directions corresponding to $H^2(X \setminus D)$.
-This was done in \cite{Seidel2003,Sheridan2015} using symmetry, namely the action of the symmetric group on the homogeneous coordinates of $X$.
-Unfortunately that symmetry does not exist for all generalized Greene--Plesser mirrors.
-However, in \cite{Sheridan2017} it was also explained that one could use a real structure to rule out deformations in the direction of $H^2(X \setminus D)$.
+There is a geometric motivation underlying the introduction of this group action.
+If one assumes that the closed--open map $\EuC\EuO:SH^*(X \setminus D) \to \HH^*(\fuk(X\setminus D))$ is an isomorphism, then one can show that the versality criterion is satisfied so long as $H^2(X \setminus D) = 0$; and the equivariant versality criterion is satisfied if $H^2(X \setminus D)^{\bar{G}} = 0$.
+In our case $H^2(X \setminus D) \neq 0$, which explains why we need to use the equivariant versality criterion.
+The same was true in \cite{Seidel2003,Sheridan2015}, where the group $\bar{G}$ was taken to be the symmetric group acting on the homogeneous coordinates of $X$ (more precisely, a cyclic subgroup was taken in \cite{Seidel2003}).
+That symmetry does not exist for all generalized Greene--Plesser mirrors, as the action of the symmetric group need not preserve the toric data in general.
+However, in \cite{Sheridan2017} it was explained that one could also use a real structure to rule out deformations in the direction of $H^2(X \setminus D)$.
 In this paper we verify that this does the job for the generalized Greene--Plesser mirrors.

 \paragraph{Acknowledgments:} We are very grateful to Daniel Halpern--Leistner, who patiently explained how Proposition \ref{prop:bsplitgens} should be proved.
 We apologize to him for being too technically ignorant to actually implement his suggestions: instead we used a suggestion of Matt Ballard to reduce it to a result that is proved in the literature, and we are equally grateful to him.
 N.S. would also like to thank Denis Auroux and Mohammed Abouzaid, who independently suggested that it should be possible to extend the techniques of \cite{Sheridan2015} to more complicated branched covers of projective space, which is what we do in this paper; Mark Gross, for bringing \cite{Candelas1993} to his attention; and the Instituto Superior T\'ecnico and ETH Z\"urich, for hospitality while working on this paper.
+We are grateful to the referee for expository suggestions.

 N.S. was partially supported by a Sloan Research Fellowship, and by the National Science Foundation through Grant number DMS-1310604 and under agreement number DMS-1128155.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 I.S. was partially supported by a Fellowship from EPSRC.